 – After construction, have a document to refer to in case of malfunction.

-We advise to combine this plan with a diagram of the piping layout from the pool to the technical room.
+We advise combining this plan with a diagram of the piping layout from the pool to the technical room.

 A swimming pool, whether it be a skimmer or an infinity pool, operates in a closed water circuit; this means that the same water is always in the pool.
 The water is sucked by the pump and then pushed to the filter where it is cleaned of dirt such as dust, pollen, hair.
 It is then pumped back into the pool after having been disinfected and heated if necessary – this is called the filtration cycle.
 All the water in the pool must be filtered approximately every 4 hours.